2 Americans kidnapped in Mexico found dead and 2 found alive, officials say – KION546

 The tight-knit group of friends traveled from South Carolina to Mexico so Washington McGee could undergo a medical procedure across the border Friday, but they never made it to the appointment, two family members told CNN.

-The group crossed into Matamoros at about 9:18 a.m.
+The group crossed into Matamoros in the state of Tamaulipas, at about 9:18 a.m.
 Friday, Villareal said, but they got lost while trying to locate the medical clinic, according to Washington McGee’s close friend, who did not want to be identified.
 They reached out to the doctor’s office for directions on Friday but were struggling to communicate with the office because they had a poor cellphone signal.

 After crossing the border, they were fired upon by unidentified gunmen, “placed in a vehicle and taken from the scene by armed men,” according to the FBI.